chaehyuns/chaehyuns/README.md

 # Hi!
 I'm ChaeHyun 🎈

->Sookmyung Women's University
+> Sookmyung Women's University

->Major in Computer Science
+> Major in Computer Science
+> MADCAMP 2022 SUMMER

 <!--
 **chaehyuns/chaehyuns** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.